devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

     <figcaption align = "center">The final result.
 Interactive. (code at the end of the post)</figcaption>
 </figure>

-Four months ago, on January 30th, I saw the <a class="external" href="https://resend.com" target="_blank">resend.com</a> webpage with the amazing looking 3D cube.
+Four months ago, on January 30th, I saw the <a class="external-link" href="https://resend.com" target="_blank">resend.com</a> webpage with the amazing looking 3D cube.
 My brain immediately kicked into gear trying to figure out how they did it.

 4 months later, their recent launch rekindled my desire to steal it (Inspired by the concept of 'Steal Like an Artist'!).
 As I have some experience with Three.js, I went right in.

 ## Start With a Boilerplate

 This sets you up with the most basic scene - a single white cube, black background, and standard material on the cube, meaning you should see the shadows and stuff.
 Pretty neat.
 You're welcome.
-(I have actually stolen this and adapted it a bit from <a class="external" href="https://www.3dcodekits.com/simple-boilerplate-code-for-three-js-in-a-single-html-file/" target="_blank">3dcodekits</a>; thanks 3dcodekits, I love you!).
+(I have actually stolen this and adapted it a bit from <a class="external-link" href="https://www.3dcodekits.com/simple-boilerplate-code-for-three-js-in-a-single-html-file/" target="_blank">3dcodekits</a>; thanks 3dcodekits, I love you!).

 ```html
 <!DOCTYPE html>